 Powder Coating is commonly used for stainless steel pipe railings.
+Under the action of static electricity, the powder is uniformly absorbed on the surface of the workpiece in the form of a powder coating.
 Usually, a powder coating is sprayed on the surface of the workpiece by powder spraying equipment.
-Under the action of static electricity, the powder is uniformly absorbed on the surface of the workpiece in the form of a powder coating.

 IMPORTANCE OF METAL FINISHING

 Raw metal, on its own, has some drawbacks.
 Without proper finishing, exposed metals can tarnish and corrode.
-Unfinished parts fabricated from metal are eroded by salts, weakened by ultraviolet light and rusted by rain.
+Unfinished parts fabricated from metal are eroded by salts, weakened by ultraviolet light, and rusted by rain.
 Metal fabricators learned long ago that properly finishing components is the key to product durability and long life.
 They also knew that correctly finishing their metal products gave far better appearances that made them more valuable, not to mention more pleasing to the end user.
-It is a win-win for both fabricator and customer.
+It is a win-win for both the fabricator and the customer.

 - Custom Color Matching: Customers benefit from powder coating through custom color matches.
 Finish colors can be custom matched to a client's particular brand choice.
 This allows instant product recognition and pleasing aesthetic appeal.
 Commercial and industrial businesses benefit from corporate uniformity by having bold color statements custom powder coated onto their products.

-- Diverse Range: A diverse range of objects can be powder coated.
-Regardless of shape, size and complexity.
+- Diverse Range: A diverse range of objects can be powder coated, regardless of shape, size, and complexity.
 If the product can take an electric charge, it can be powder coated.
 Irregularly shaped pieces with tight bends and hollow cavities are difficult to wet paint or electroplate.
 Comparing powder coating to paint or plating, there is no challenge in coloring every surface on complicated shapes with powder coating.
 This gives metal fabricators freedom to design and manufacture one-piece products and not have to paint parts separately for later assembly.

 - Corrosion Resistance: Rusting is always a problem for metal fabricated products.
-Outdoor pieces get pounded by rain, snow, sleet and hail.
+Outdoor pieces get pounded by rain, snow, sleet, and hail.
 Indoor products also suffer corrosion through high humidity and water exposure.
-Because powder coated equipment is so thoroughly and evenly covered, there is no opportunity for moisture to seep through to metal pores.
+Because powder-coated equipment is so thoroughly and evenly covered, there is no opportunity for moisture to seep through to metal pores.
 Without question, corrosion resistance is a chief benefit gained by powder coating.

-Powder coated metal finishes have considerable advantages over other finish techniques.
-Comparing powder coating to wet painting or plating, there is no match for the many advantages manufacturers and consumers have when using a powder-coated finish.
+Powder-coated metal finishes have considerable advantages over other finish techniques.
+When comparing powder coating to wet painting or plating, there is no match for the many advantages manufacturers, and consumers have when using a powder-coated finish.

-- Cost Savings: Because powder coating uses less equipment, takes less application time and consumes fewer raw materials, it is a less expensive process than alternatives like plating and conventional painting.
+- Cost Savings: Because powder coating uses less equipment, takes less application time, and consumes fewer raw materials, it is a less expensive process than alternatives like plating and conventional painting.
 Powder bases are stable and have indefinite shelf lives.
-They offer better value and are less expensive to stock.
+They offer better value and are less costly to stock.
 Labor cost to powder coat is also lower due to the simple two-step system used in powder coating.

-- Superior Products: Powder coating is a hands-down winner when it comes to finishing fabricated metal products.
-Powder coating is environmentally-friendly, safe and cost-effective finishing.
-It is no surprise that powder coating has such a superior advantage in the metal finishing industry.
+- Superior Products: Powder coating is a hands-down winner when finishing fabricated metal products.
+Powder coating is an environmentally-friendly, safe, and cost-effective finishing.
+It is a cleaner, smoother and excellent process than other finishing methods.
+It is no surprise that powder coating has a superior advantage in the metal finishing industry.